dobots/website/_posts/2015-09-04-recognize-that-fridge.md

 After thorough preparation, we have lift-off with the development of device classification for the Crownstone!
 For now I’m using second-hand data and starting with basic techniques, but with an accuracy in tests of 93.7% after just the first week of actual implementation and experimentation, the future looks bright!

 Here’s some stats and a confusion matrix of my latest cross-validation test, where you can see what kind of devices we can already identify.
-This classification method takes ‘traces’ of 24 hours as input, with a power level in Watts per second.
+This classification method takes ‘traces’ of 24 hours as input, with a power level in Watts, each second.
 I extract 14 hand-implemented features from that data, and feed them through a [Random Committee classifier](http://weka.sourceforge.net/doc.dev/weka/classifiers/meta/RandomCommittee.html) from the Weka set.
 RandomCommittee follows the same concept as [Random Forest](https://en.wikipedia.org/wiki/Random_forest).

 The numbers correspond to classification results.
 The row pertains to the device from which the data was measured, and the column indicates the decision made by the classifier.